 When asked about the impact that the lab’s research could have on healthcare and the mutualistic relationship between machines and humans, Rayo said that healthcare professionals need to be able to understand if a machine is “fit” to make certain decisions at certain times, and that this ability “has to be the future.”

 “It’s not the machine that’s making the decision by itself anymore, it’s not the person that’s making the decision by themselves anymore, it has to be a mesh of both together.
-We can’t afford to lose a patient because of a misunderstanding,” said Rayo.
+We can’t afford to lose a patient because of a misunderstanding,” notes Rayo.

 Next steps?
 The team hopes to complete a significant amount of human studies (“fielding”) over the summer and are hopeful that their research can continue.
 As of right now, the Epidemiology department busy helping on the frontlines with the Covid-19 crisis.